Carrickaport lough: Etymology

 The lake takes its name from the bordering townland of "Carrickaport" (Carraig an Phoirt), meaning the "rock of the port (or fort, or bank)".

 Geography

-Carrickaport lough is located due west of the Drumcong village and Lough Scur, in county Leitrim, Ireland.
+Carrickaport lough is located due west of Drumcong village and Lough Scur, in County Leitrim.
 The lake has an hourglass shape with a surface-area of about 0.46 km2, and depths of 7 m.
 The level of Carrickaport lough is about 1 foot higher than Lough Scur, and a small stream of 500 m length running through Drumcong connects both lakes.
 Carrickaport lough is surrounded by high lands and bounded by the townlands of Drumbullog, Corderry (Morton), Carrickaport, Mullaghycullen, Drumcong, and Roscarban.
 The substrate consists of rock (15%), cobble (70%), gravel (10%) and sand (5%).

 Ecology

 Fish present in Carrickaport include "Roach-Bream hybrids", Perch, Bream of 3-4lbs, Roach, and Pike.
 The pike population is the "native Irish strain" (liús meaning 'Irish Pike') not the other European Pike strain (gailliasc meaning 'strange or foreign fish').
 The lake has stocks of Pike up to 10 lbs.
 The water quality was reported to be satisfactory c.
 2001 with a mesotrophic rating.